Let’s review the Legacy Emergency Meals and decide if it is a rational money expenditure or not.

 Below one can find Legacy Food Storage’s useful table of comparison.
 If you use this table, you will have an idea of the value you are getting.

-It is pretty noticeable that Legacy Emergency Food supply is much valuable, especially if compared on a calorie basis rather than on a cost per pound basis.
+It is pretty noticeable that the Legacy Emergency Food Storage supply is much more valuable, especially if compared on a calorie basis rather than on a price per pound basis.

 - TOP-quality Mylar Pouches;